-B. Accuracy of Routing Tables in Kad

-Our goal is to explore the structure and redundancy (i.e., b and k) of routing tables in Kad by examining eMule source code, and then empirically study the impact of churn on the accuracy of routing tables in Kad.
+In this section, we empirically characterize the degree of routing table accuracy in Kad and identify the underlying reasons for inaccuracies.
+These characteristics help us explain the observed lookup performance in Section V. Our goal is to explore the structure and redundancy (i.e., b and k) of routing tables in Kad by examining the eMule source code5, and then empirically studying the impact of churn on routing table accuracy.